codecentric/check-staging-properties-maven-plugin/README.md

 </plugin>
 ```

 **Note:** The `configuration` section is optional.
-By default the plugin will search for properties in the `src/main/resources` directory and will break the build if the properties are not equal.
+By default the plugin will search for properties in the `src/main/resources` directory and will break the Maven build if the properties are not equal.
 You can optionally pass a list of `groups` to group the checking of properties by filename.